 Real-life Application:

-In mining engineering, the variation of with depth affects the weight of materials, which is crucial for designing tunnels and shafts.
+In mining engineering, the variation of g with depth affects the weight of materials, which is crucial for designing tunnels and shafts.

 Visual Aid Recommendation: